runrig-coop/hedgerows/index.md

 two camps.

-Strangely enough, the metaphor of "the commons" was only adopted by the technologists of this era, despite it being a term for a type of communal land tenure practiced by peasant farmers.
-This is the apparent contradiction that originally got me thinking more critically about the relationship between farming and technology.
-And it only gets more puzzling the more you dig into it.
+Strangely enough, the metaphor of "the commons" was only adopted by the technologists of that earlier era, not by the so-called foodies and locavores.
+This is in spite of the term's origin as a form of communal land tenure, practiced widely by peasant farmers.
+It was this apparent contradiction that first got me looking more critically about the relationship between farming and technology.
+And it only got more puzzling the deeper I looked.

 I've clocked far too many hours digging through the relics of early internet subculture and hunting down pay-walled citations on Sci-Hub.[^shadow-libs] I've